Let's cut to the chase! Dubai is often not seen as a priority destination for backpackers drawing up their travel itineraries.

 As your time may be limited, any Dubai tours you go on should be done with a certain amount of speed.
 There are many attractions to cover!

-There are many attractions that are free too.
+Many attractions are free too.
 So if your time allows, seek out the following points of interest.

 The Dubai Mall fountain show